Chaotic Correlation Functions with Complex Fermions: SYK model with complex fermions

 We now augment this $q$-point interaction with a quadratic coupling term by introducing a chemical potential $\mu$ which couples to the conserved charge $\sum_i \psi^{\dagger}_i\psi_i$.
-The fermion propagator in the Fourier space derived from the quadratic part of the action is
+The fermion propagator in the Fourier space derived from the quadratic part of the action is,

 Once we take the interaction terms in the Hamiltonian into account it gives the dressed propagator.
-In the large $N$ limit, the melonic diagrams contribution dominates.
-If we also take large $q<N$ limit then the loop corrected propagator is amenable to analytic computations.
+In the large $N$ limit, the contribution of melonic diagrams dominates.
+If we also take large $q$ limit ($q<N$) then the loop corrected propagator is amenable to analytic computations,

 where, $G_0(\mu, \tau)$ is the free propagator in real space.
 To compute the two-point function in the interacting theory one sets up the Schwinger-Dyson equation and seeks a solution in the large $q$ limit.
-This Schwinger-Dyson equation at finite inverse temperature $\beta$ can be cast in the form of a differential equation
+This Schwinger-Dyson equation at finite inverse temperature $\beta$ can be cast in the form of a differential equation,

-The solution to this equation in given by\cite{Bhattacharya:2017vaz}
+The solution to this equation in given by\cite{Bhattacharya:2017vaz},

 where $\mathcal{J}_{\rm eff}$ is defined in \eqref{eq:SYK-Corrln-fns-notes:5}.